Yuelioi/docs-v3/Ue/blueprint/zh/Components/ARFace Mesh/Set the value of a Blend Shape.md

 ---
-display_name: Set the value of a Blend Shape
+title: Set the value of a Blend Shape
 order: 9
 ---
 ## Navigation